We Are Here for You and Your Loved One

 Being a caregiver for a child with Lennox-Gastaut Syndrome (LGS) or other serious medical conditions can be both enormously gratifying and extremely challenging.
 The experience is life-altering and can be all-consuming.
 In particular, the long and winding diagnostic odyssey and daily complexity of navigating care, treatment, and support services can be overwhelming.

-Whether you care for someone who is recently diagnosed with LGS, are adapting to new challenges as the disorder evolves, or have been living with LGS for a long time, a strong support network is essential for your well-being and the well-being of your loved ones.
+Whether you care for someone who is recently diagnosed with LGS, are adapting to new challenges as the disorder evolves, or have been living with LGS for a long time, a strong support network is essential for the well-being of you and your loved ones.

 The LGS Foundation has a strong support community and many support groups to help as you navigate the LGS journey.

 “There is hope.
 And there are so many people out there who are working through the same thing, who can identify with what you’re going through, and who can offer support and encouragement to you.
 So just keep pressing on.
 You’re doing great.” —Darla, mother to Aaron

 Caregivers need care too, and self-care is not selfish